 • Remove containers, tires or anything that could hold standing water and breed mosquitos.

 • Provide shade to protect against extreme sun and heat.

 • Create safe surfaces with wood bark mulch, sand or pea-gravel to prevent injuries from falls, which account for 70 percent of playground injuries.

 For those building clubhouses or designing outdoor play spaces, the trend is moving toward using natural, recycled or locally sourced materials rather than plastic or pre-constructed jungle gyms and leaving some open green space for playing tag or catch.

 “You can just make that space feel like it’s one,” he says.
-“There’s so many things you can do in the backyard and you want to put things there that will draw you out into the backyard.”
+“There are so many things you can do in the backyard and you want to put things there that will draw you out into the backyard.”